 In February of 2017, I decided to take the plunge and try my hand at travel hacking my first flights.
 Since I was new to this world, I had a few things I was worried about.
 First, I wanted something pretty simple and easy to figure out.
 Second, I didn’t want to pay any annual fees.
 (I’ve since learned that annual fees shouldn’t be a dealbreaker).

 The card that hit all of these points was the Merrill+ Visa Signature Credit Card.
-That card offered 50,000 bonus points if you spent $3,000 within the first three months.
-The 50,000 points pretty much translated to $1,000 worth of plane tickets.
+At the time, that card offered 50,000 bonus points if you spent $3,000 within the first three months, which translated to about $1,000 worth of plane tickets.
 And the best part was that the card had no annual fee, making it seem low risk in my eyes.
 Since I already had to pay for a bunch of wedding expenses, the card seemed like a no-brainer to me.

 In terms of redeeming the points, the process was super easy.
 I spent the $3,000 pretty much immediately by paying a couple of wedding bills with the card.
 A few days later, the 50,000 bonus points appeared in my account – even before my statement period had ended.

 Using the points was a pretty simple process.
 One thing to note is that the Merrill Lynch travel center has a few quirky rules.
 Basically, any flight that’s $500 or less costs a flat 25,000 points.
-Your goal, then, is to get as close to a $500 ticket as you can.
+My goal was to get as close to a $500 ticket as possib le.
 Since my wife and I were looking to go to Puerto Rico for our honeymoon, this worked out perfectly for us.
 Flights to Puerto Rico from Minneapolis clocked in at about $497 roundtrip.
 We basically were getting the maximum return on our points.

 A few clicks of the mouse and that was it.
-Our honeymoon flights were booked.
-Totally free!
-It seemed like the perfect beginner travel hacker card to me.
+Our honeymoon flights were booked -totally free!
+It seemed like the perfect beginner card for a new travel hacker like me.
 And since there was no annual fee, I didn’t have to worry about what I was going to do with the card later.
-I can just keep it open forever.
-This card is still available although you can’t find the offer online anymore.
-Word on the street is if you call to apply for the card, you can ask for the 50,000 bonus points offer and they’ll give it to you.

 Things To Know If You’re Skeptical About Travel Hacking